 - Yes, there is an elevator to get to second floor.
 We also have wheelchair accessible washrooms.

 - Do I have to write the Provincial Exams?

-- If you are completing the 80-credit Dogwood, you MUST write the following provincial exams: Communications 12 and English 12 (or the new English Literacy Assessment once it is available) and the Mathematics Skills Assessment (once it is available).
+- If you are completing the 80-credit Dogwood, you MUST write the following provincial exams: English Studies 12 (or the new English Literacy Assessment) and the Mathematics Skills Assessment.

 If you are completing the 20-credit Adult Dogwood, the Provincial Exams are optional.
-If you plan on attending a post-secondary institution, we recommend that you write the English 12 Provincial Exam or the new English Literacy Assessment (once it is available).
+If you plan on attending a post-secondary institution, we recommend that you write the English Studies 12 Provincial Exam or the new English Literacy Assessment.